1 definition found

 3. To prate; to speak impertinently.
 [Colloq.]

-{To talk of}, to relate; to tell; to give an account of; as, authors talk of the wonderful remains of Palmyra. ''The natural histories of Switzerland talk much of the fall of these rocks, and the great damage done.'' --Addison.
+{To talk of}, to relate; to tell; to give an account of; as, authors talk of the wonderful remains of Palmyra.
+"The natural histories of Switzerland talk much of the fall of these rocks, and the great damage done." --Addison.

 {To talk to}, to advise or exhort, or to reprove gently; as, I will talk to my son respecting his conduct.
 [Colloq.]

-Definitions retrieved from local copies of the freely distributed DICT client/server software and databases.
+Definitions retrieved from the Open Source DICT Webster's English and WordNet 3.0 dictionaries.
 Click here for database copyright information.